tapnpray/tapnpray.github.io/README.md

 ## 🌱 Vision

-Tap N Pray is more than an app — it's a **daily spiritual touchpoint**.
+Tap N Pray is designed to become a **daily spiritual touchpoint**.

-Future plans include:
+Future roadmap includes:

-* Smarter verse selection (AI-assisted)
+* 🧎 Prayer Mode (guided scripture experience)
-* Deeper topic filtering
+* 🧠 Smarter emotional intelligence
-* Social sharing visuals
+* 🎨 Enhanced social sharing visuals
-* Devotional integrations
+* 📖 Devotional integrations
-* Community features
+* 🌍 Community features

 ---

 ## 📜 License

 This project is open for personal and inspirational use.
-All scripture content belongs to its respective publishers.
+All scripture belongs to its respective publishers.

 ---

 ## 🙏 Final Thought

-> “Your word is a lamp to my feet and a light to my path.” — Psalm 119:105
+> “Come to me, all you who are weary and burdened, and I will give you rest.” — Matthew 11:28

 ---

-**Built with purpose.
+**Built with intention.
+Designed for peace.
 Shared with love.**